-Beautiful sleek nails are the perfect finishing touch for a woman’s well-dressed appearance and often some type of acrylic nails helps us accomplish this.
-Nature does not always cooperate when we ladies attempt to grow and manicure our own nails.
-It is helpful to know the types of different artificial nails we may use for that special finishing touch.
+Beautiful, sleek nails are the perfect finishing touch for a woman’s well-dressed appearance and often some type of acrylic nails helps us accomplish this.
+Nature does not always cooperate when we ladies attempt to grow and manicure our own nails, so it is helpful to know the types of different artificial nails we may get at the nail salon.

 - Acrylic nails